+Departure of emigrants from Liverpool, 1900s [EM/5]

-UNIVERSAL EMIGRATION: 1890-1903 WHAT MATERIAL DO WE HAVE?
+UNIVERSAL EMIGRATION: 1890-1903

+WHAT MATERIAL DO WE HAVE?

 The Colony Over-Sea was William Booth's favoured emigration project, but some steps were also taken towards his secondary project of universal emigration during this period.
-The Salvation Army's emigration work is not now considered to have been formally 'organized' until 1903, but an Emigration Department and Board were set up in 1893-1894 and undertook some emigration work prior to 1903.
+The Salvation Army's emigration work is not now considered to have been formally organized until 1903, but an Emigration Department and Board were set up in 1893-1894 and undertook some emigration work prior to 1903.

 PUBLISHED SOURCES

 Salvation Army periodicals

 Articles relating to the work of the Shipping and Emigration Department and the Emigration Board appear in The Darkest England Gazette (1893-1894) [PER/5].
-References are available.
+This periodical has been fully indexed and digitised.

 Adverts for migration opportunities also appear in: The Social Gazette [PER/19] The War Cry [PER/23]

 ARCHIVES

 Records of Hadleigh Farm Colony

-Financial records (1901-1902).
-[HFC/1/1/1] The working and capital budgets for Hadleigh Farm Colony for 1901-1902 include details of spending and projected spending on assisting Colonists to emigrate.
+Financial records (1901-1902) [HFC/1/1/1]

+The working and capital budgets for Hadleigh Farm Colony for 1901-1902 include details of spending and projected spending on assisting Colonists to emigrate.